 Raloxifene inhibits the overexpression of TGF-β1 in cartilage and regulates the metabolism of subchondral bone in rats with osteoporotic osteoarthritis

-Overexpression of transforming growth factor-beta 1 (TGF-β1) and subchondral bone remodeling play key roles in osteoarthritis (OA).
+Overexpression of transforming growth factor-beta 1 (TGF-β1) and subchondral bone remodelling play key roles in osteoarthritis (OA).
 Raloxifene (RAL) reduces the serum level of TGF-β1 in postmenopausal women.
-However, the effect of RAL on TGF-β1 expression in articular cartilage remains unclear.
-Therefore, we aimed to investigate the protective effect of RAL against osteoporotic OA mediated by TGF-β1 expression in the cartilage and the metabolism of subchondral bone.
-Osteoporotic OA was induced by a combination of anterior cruciate ligament transection (ACLT) and ovariectomy (OVX).
-Rats were divided into five groups (n=12): the sham, ACLT, OVX, ACLT+OVX and RAL groups (ACLT+OVX+RAL, 6.25 mg/kg/day for 12 weeks).
-Assessment was performed by histomorphology, microcomputed tomography (micro-CT), immunohistochemistry and tartrate-resistant acid phosphatase (TRAP) staining.
-Extreme cartilage degeneration was detected in the ACLT+OVX group.
-The histomorphological scores, levels of TGF-β1 and its related catabolic enzymes and osteoclasts numbers in the ACLT+OVX group were higher than those in other groups (p<0.05).
-Furthermore, the structure model index (SMI) and trabecular spacing (Tb.Sp) were decreased (p<0.05), while the bone mineral density (BMD), bone volume fraction (BV/TV) and trabecular number (Tb.N) were increased after treatment with RAL compared with the corresponding parameters in the ACLT+OVX group (p<0.05).
-Our findings demonstrated that RAL at clinical doses retards the development of osteoporotic OA associated with the inhibition of TGF-β1 overexpression in the cartilage and regulation of subchondral bone metabolism.
-These results suggest an expansion of the clinical indications for RAL to include the prevention and treatment of postmenopausal OA.
+However, the effect of RAL on TGF-β1 expression in articular cartilage is still unclear.
+Therefore, we aimed to investigate the protective effect of RAL on osteoporotic osteoarthritis via affecting TGF-β1 expression in cartilage and the metabolism of subchondral bone.
+Osteoporotic osteoarthritis was induced by a combination of anterior cruciate transection (ACLT) and ovariectomy (OVX).
+Rats were divided into five groups (n = 12): The sham group, the ACLT group, the OVX group, the ACLT + OVX group, and the RAL group (ACLT + OVX + RAL, 6.25 mg/kg/day for 12 weeks).
+Assessment was performed by histomorphology, microcomputed tomography (micro-CT) scan, immunohistochemistry, and tartrate-resistant acid phosphatase (TRAP) staining.
+We found that severe cartilage degeneration was shown in the ACLT + OVX group.
+The histomorphological scores, the levels of TGF-β1, and its related catabolic enzymes and osteoclasts numbers in the ACLT + OVX group were higher than those in other groups (p < 0.05).
+Furthermore, structure model index (SMI) and trabecular spacing (Tb.Sp) were decreased (p < 0.05), while bone mineral density (BMD), bone volume fraction (BV/TV), and trabecular number (Tb.N) were increased by RAL compared with the ACLT + OVX group (p < 0.05).
+Our findings demonstrated that RAL in clinical doses retards the development of osteoporotic osteoarthritis by inhibiting the overexpression of TGF-β1 in cartilage and regulating the metabolism of subchondral bone.
+These results provide support for RAL in the expansion of clinical indication for prevention and treatment in postmenopausal osteoarthritis.

 Copyright (c) 2020 Shao-Hua Ping, Fa-Ming Tian, Hao Liu , Qi Sun, Li-Tao Shao, Qiang-Qiang Lian, Liu Zhang